CURZON CURSHAM 1887–1981

 Died 17th June 1981.
 Buried at St Edmund’s Church cemetery, Holme Pierrepont, in the same grave as his wife (died 23rd September 1968).

-Family living at Grove Avenue, Nottingham.
-Father Henry, district manager Union Assurance Society, mother Frances née Rawson, sister Frances (b.1886) and younger brother Francis (b.
-1889).
-They have a cook, a nurse and a domestic servant.
+Age 2 living at Grove Avenue, Nottingham with father Henry 31, district manager Union Assurance Society, mother Frances 27 née Rawson, sister Frances 5 and younger brother Francis 3.
+They have a cook, Mary Thompson, a nurse, Elizabeth Simpson and a domestic servant, Sarah Daniel.

 In October 1911 Curzon Cursham was admitted as a solicitor and became a member of Bernard Wright’s practice in Nottingham.
 Members of the Cursham family had been solicitors or Church incumbents in Nottinghamshire since the 18th century.
 His maternal grandfather F G Rawson had also been in the legal profession.